richardmleggett/MARTi/docs/source/installation.rst

 * BlastDatabaseDirectory - the location of blast databases.
 * TaxonomyDirectory - the location of NCBI taxonomy data.

-Then install the GUI server dependencies by running the following command from gui/UI/:
+Then install the GUI server dependencies by running the following command from inside the gui/UI/ directory (e.g. ``cd gui/UI``) :

 ``npm install``